Walhachin: Canadian Pacific

 In December 1884, the eastward advance of the Canadian Pacific Railway (CP) rail head from Port Moody passed through the locality.

 Erected in 1884, the standard-design (Bohi's Type 5) single-storey station building with gable roof and dormers (identical to Keefers) was sold in 1965.

 In 1901, a locomotive under tow and four freight cars toppled over an embankment.
 In 1908, a westbound freight train struck and killed a man near Semlin, which is named for Charles Augustus Semlin.
 That year, CP installed a wye.
 The station was at the highest point on the line west of Craigellachie.
 Consequently, 60-car freight trains were split into 30-car units for separate hauling up the steep grade from North Bend.
 In 1909, the body of a man who likely fell from a freight train was discovered to the west.

 In 1910, a freighthopper died in an unspecified accident.
 In 1911, all the passenger cars of a train derailed on returning to the main line at Semlin, and CP built an engine house and plastered the station.
 On being evicted from a freight train that year, several freighthoppers hurled rocks at the train drawing a response in kind from the crew.
 The offenders were later arrested.
 In 1914, a freighthopper suffered a crushed arm and foot on being run over either when boarding or departing a CP train.
 Months later, an escaping jewels thief attempted to board a passing CP train but instead sustained scalp wounds and fell dazed beside the track.

 In 1920, a CP train struck a man riding a horse along the track, causing severe injuries.
 In 1921, one defendant received three years and the other two and a half years for breaking into a CP baggage car near Walhachin.
-In 1927, the charge from a lightening bolt travelling along the wire to the headphones of the CP telegraph operator briefly knocked him unconscious.
+In 1927, the charge from a lightning bolt travelling along the wire to the headphones of the CP telegraph operator briefly knocked him unconscious.

 In 1932, an eastbound train carrying a CP superintendent ran into a rockslide.
 That year, transients completely burned five boxcars at Semlin.
 In 1936, a fire burned the CP water tower, three telegraph poles, and some ties.
 The tank infrastructure was rebuilt.

 In 1948, automatic block signalling (ABS) was installed.

 In 1955, the partial derailment of an eastbound CP passenger train caused no injuries.

 In 1976, 28 westbound CP wheat cars derailed at Semlin, with four falling about 200 ft into the Thompson.

 In 1985, protests lodged after CP removed a private crossing over four tracks was resolved by a relocated crossing over a single track.

 In 1998, the derailment of five rail cars of a CP freight train about 1 km east damaged approximately 500 m of track.

 In 2010, a cultivator struck by a train at a crossing was destroyed.

 The CP Walhachin passing track is 9460 ft.